AndyITZ1/revnotes/WeeklyNotes/Week7.md

 - **DevOps** stands for Development and Operations, is a methodology/combination of philosophies and practices that is used to automate and integrate processes between software development and IT teams.
 It works in the concept of having a team composed of both developers and IT operations working together throughout a product's lifecycle, in order to increase the speed and quality of software deployment.
 Basically it combines development, deployment, and maintenance of code into a streamlined process.
 - Tools used in **DevOps** include ones used to tackle DevOps fundamentals like **continuous integration, continuous delivery, automation, and collaboration**.
 - The goal of DevOps is to expedite the app development lifecycle through automation workflows and measuring application performance continuously.
+- **DevOps is a set of practices designed to combine the development, deployment, and maintenance of code.
+The primary goal is to expedite the lifecycle of application development, particularly through automation.**

 ### What are the steps/phases for DevOps?
 - **Source Code Control**: This involves pushing and pulling written source code to a repository for version control